dinstone/jrpc/README.md

 # What
-**JRPC** is a lightweight Java RPC framework. it supports service registry and discovery by the zookeeper framework.
+**JRPC** is a lightweight Java RPC framework.
+It enables quick and easy development of RPC applications.
+It greatly simplifies RPC programming.

+# Features
+## Design
+* Unified API for client and server
+* Support a variety of serialization protocol at the same time - Jackson and Protobuf Scalable architecture, including the transport layer and serialization layer Extensible custom RPC protocol

 # Quick Start
 ## step 1: